 The Illinois dog bite statute allows victims to recover from anyone who owns or keeps the animal that caused the injury.
 This may include the animal’s owner, someone who has the animal in his or her care, or someone who knowingly allows the dog on his or her property.

 Dog bite accidents may happen anywhere, but commonly occur at:

 - Veterinarian’s offices, daycares, or other businesses.
 A dog may be leashed or unleashed, and under control of its owner or someone else at the time of the bite or attack.

 - Parks.
 Dog owners commonly bring their pets to parks, but if they chose to do so then they are responsible for the actions of their dogs.

 - Other people’s homes.
 Dog owners are liable for injuries caused by their dogs in their own homes or in other people’s homes.

-- Common locations such as sidewalks.
+- Public locations such as sidewalks.
 Dog owners remain liable for the actions of their pets on sidewalks, streets and other common areas.

 If you are bitten or attacked by a dog in any of these places then you may suffer serious injuries.

 Types of Injuries That Result From Illinois Dog Bites